GMichaelRapp/darkautumn/index.md

 ## Home

 This is the Website for the on-going Web serial, **Dark Autumn**.
 If you would like to get started, without any spoilers, [click here](contents.md).
+All postings are listed in order of publication, and they are accompanied by their publication dates.
+New installments will be released on Mondays, Wednesdays, and Fridays, around 23:00 U.S. Mountain Time.

-If you would like to review the synopsis for this on-going Web serial, please [click here](synopsis.md).
+If you would like to review the **living** synopsis for this on-going Web serial, please [click here](synopsis.md).

 Those interested in interacting with fellow readers, consider checking out the community comments [here](community.md).

 ---